sincebyte/neo-emacs/README.md

     </table>

-<a id="orgeb85266"></a>
+<a id="org646e3b7"></a>

 ## Rime Usage

-[Emacs Rime](https://github.com/DogLooksGood/emacs-rime) which makes to embedding an input method be possible whthin the emacs.You could benefit form the flexible configuration of [rime](https://rime.im/).On macos you shoud install **Squirrel** which is one of rime&rsquo;s distribution. **Squirrel** installed in your os system as a input method.
+[Emacs Rime](https://github.com/DogLooksGood/emacs-rime) which makes to embedding an input method be possible whthin the emacs.Emacs could benefit form the flexible configuration of [rime](https://rime.im/).
+On macos it&rsquo;s required to install **Squirrel** which is one of rime&rsquo;s distribution. **Squirrel** is installed in your os system as a input method.
 Note that the configuration of rime located at home/Library/Rime/.
 We want to sharing this configuration between Eamcs rime and os rime.
-So there have a variable which named `rime-user-data-dir` to config it, And another important variable is `rime-librime-root` which configed the librime location.
+So there have a variable which named `rime-user-data-dir` , And another important variable is `rime-librime-root` which configed the librime location.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">